ForestAdmin/documentation-user-guide/project-settings/other-project-settings/README.md

 # Other project settings

-Project settings are where you'll go to configure your Forest at a global scale.
+Project settings are where you'll go to configure your Forest Admin project at a global scale.

 For collection-specific settings, checkout [this page](../../collections/manage-your-collection-settings.md).